 Diagnosing it with a multimeter is, in most cases, very difficult, and it is much better to use a diagnostic tool.

 Just connect the diagnostic tool and check the live data from the traction control system or engine control unit sent from the steering angle sensor.

 Place your steering wheel straight, and you should see a signal of 0 degrees turned.
 Try to turn a little bit to the right and a little bit to the left and see if the values change.
 If it doesn’t, you might have a faulty steering angle sensor.

 In this case, you need to check if the sensor gets power and ground, and if it does, it is most likely a faulty steering angle sensor causing it.

 Steering Angle Sensor Replacement Cost

-The first thing you might wonder after looking at the replacement cost is that it varies a lot.
-There is no fixed price for the part and neither a fixed labor cost.
-This is due to a number of reasons.
-Firstly, the price of the part can depend on the make of your car and its model year.
-Older car parts are very rare and difficult to find, so they cost a lot more than a component for a more recent car.
-Furthermore, the steering angle sensor for a foreign car will definitely cost a lot more compared to locally assembled vehicles whose parts are relatively cheaper.
+The first thing you might wonder about after looking at the replacement cost is that it varies a lot.
+There is no fixed price for the part and no fixed labor cost.
+This is due to several reasons.
+Firstly, the part’s price can depend on the make of your car and its model year.